HomeTypes of ShipsWhat are RORO Ships?

-What are Ro-Ro Ships?
+What are RORO Ships?

-The roll-on/roll-off ship was defined in the November 1995 amendments to Chapter II-1 of the International Convention for the Safety of Life at Sea (SOLAS), 1974 as being “a passenger ship with ro-ro cargo spaces or special category spaces”
+The roll-on/roll-off ship was defined in the November 1995 amendments to Chapter II-1 of the International Convention for the Safety of Life at Sea (SOLAS), 1974, as being “a passenger ship with ro-ro cargo spaces or special category spaces.”

-An example of a Ro-Ro vessel is the Firth of Forth ferry which started operations in 1851.
+An example of a Ro-Ro vessel is the Firth of Forth ferry, which started operations in 1851.
 The rails were laid on the ship so that it could be connected to the ones on land.
-A train would then simply roll onto the ship and then roll off at the other end.
+A train would then roll onto the ship and then roll off at the other end.

 Ro-Ro Ship